 Beaches Turks & Caicos Review

-Note: Due to the travel restrictions imposed worldwide, all Beaches resorts are closed until May 15, 2020.
-According to their website, all resorts will reopen on May 16, 2020.
+Note: Due to the travel restrictions imposed worldwide, all Beaches resorts remain closed.
+According to their website, the Beaches resort inTurks and Caicos will be reopening soon.

 For a family-friendly experience, Beaches Turks & Caicos delivers fun for all ages.
 Its 12-mile beach and turquoise waters are picturesque and ideal for swimming, plus you can also choose from 10 resort pools and a 45,000 square-foot waterpark complete with a lazy river, water cannons, swim-up soda bars, waterslides, and kid-friendly pools.
 The resort is divided into five villages, each with a distinctive architectural style including Italian, French, Caribbean and Key West style lodgings.